Amy & Michael Grable

 Winemaker & Winegrower

 Michael grew up among the vines in Napa and Davis and vowed to return one day.
-In 2002, that day finally arrived… Michael and Amy moved to wine country from San Francisco, chasing the sun and a dream.
+In 2002, that day arrived as Michael and Amy moved to wine country from San Francisco, chasing the sun and a dream.
 They searched for the perfect garden and stumbled on an even better one… a 20 acre vineyard in unknown, unspoiled, unimaginably glorious Knights Valley.
 Inspired by the creek, the redwoods and the wildlife, they quickly committed to becoming stewards of the land.
 And inspired by the gnarled and beautiful, decades-old Old Wente vines, they quickly determined to grow and make terroir-driven wines that they would love to drink and share.

 Together, the team of two set out to create a magical world where friends would gather and wildlife would flourish.
 Michael would tend the vines, and Amy would make the wine.